awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/ingestion/create-data-sink-w-kinesis.md

 ## Additional Settings
 * **Sink maximum interval**: With this configuration, you can specify the maximum interval (in seconds) that records should be buffered before streaming to the AWS service.
 * **Batch size**: With this configuration, you can specify the maximum number of records to deliver in a single batch.

+## Enable realtime analysis
+Enable this option if you want to view the clickstream data in realtime.

+!!! warning "Warning"

+    Enable realtime data analysis will incur additional cost, please check [cost](../../plan-deployment/cost.md) for more details.